Panarin, Crawford lead Blackhawks past Blue Jackets 3-1

 Chicago took advantage by striking fast.

-Panarin got a power-play goal 32 seconds in and four seconds after Columbus' Brandon Dubinksy was sent off for cross-checking Niklas Hjalmarsson.
+Panarin got a power-play goal 32 seconds in and four seconds after Columbus' Brandon Dubinsky was sent off for cross-checking Niklas Hjalmarsson.

 After Jonathan Toews won a faceoff in the Blue Jackets' zone, Kane slipped the puck to Panarin in the slot.
-He beat Bobrovsky just over his glove with a quick shot.

 The teams exchanged goals 22 seconds apart during a 4-on-4 late in the first period.

-Foligno tied it 1-all with 2:45 left in the first from the left side of the crease.
-After taking Sam Gagner's pass from behind the net, he slipped the puck under Crawford.

-Finishing a 2-on-1 break with Kane, Hossa's 26th goal put Chicago back in front 2-1 moments later.
+Foligno tied it 1-all with 2:45 left, and Hossa's 26th goal put Chicago back in front 2-1 moments later.
 The 38-year-old faked Bobrovsky to the ice, cut across the crease and scored on a slick backhander.

-Both goalies made a handful of alert saves in the scoreless second period, but neither was heavily tested.

-Bobrovksy denied Hossa on a prime chance early in the third, then Crawford was sharp when needed - including on Gagner's deflection at 9:30 during a Columbus power play.

-NOTES: Blackhawks C Artem Anisimov missed his ninth game (lower body), but coach Joel Quenneville said he hoped the 22-goal scorer would return for the playoffs. ...
+NOTES: Columbus C Lukas Sedlak left in the second period with an upper-body injury and didn't return. ...
+Blackhawks C Artem Anisimov missed his ninth game (lower body), but coach Joel Quenneville said he hoped the 22-goal scorer would return for the playoffs. ...
 C Vinnie Hinostroza, recalled from Rockford of the AHL on Thursday, was among Chicago's scratches. ...
-Columbus coach John Tortorella said the team's flight turnaround was ''very nerve-wracking,'' but otherwise joked about the incident before Friday's game and hoped it might rally his team. ''When you hear the announcement: 'It's an emergency, but we're OK,' where do you go with that?''
+Tortorella said the team's flight turnaround was ''very nerve-wracking,'' but otherwise joked about the incident before Friday's game and hoped it might rally his team. ''When you hear the announcement: 'It's an emergency, but we're OK,' where do you go with that?''
 Tortorella said.

 UP NEXT: